tldr-pages/tldr/pages/windows/cmd.md

 `cmd /q`

-- Start an interactive shell session with enabled or disabled delayed [v]ariable expansion:
+- Start an interactive shell session with delayed [v]ariable expansion enabled or disabled:

 `cmd /v:{{on|off}}`